basic logo

 At elevations of 4000-12,000 ft (1220 - 3660 m).

-H. platycephalus is currently under genetic scrutiny and may actually represent a complex of two to three species.
-Macy and Pappenfuss (The Natural History of the White-Inyo Range Eastern California) have proposed that H. platycephalus occuring on the desert slope of the eastern Sierra Nevada are a distinct taxon, the Owens Valley Web-toed Salamander, but a formal description has not yet been published.
+Macy and Pappenfuss (The Natural History of the White-Inyo Range Eastern California, 1991) have proposed that H. platycephalus occurring on the desert slope of the eastern Sierra Nevada are a distinct taxon, the Owens Valley Web-toed Salamander, but a formal description has not yet been published.

 Conservation Issues (Conservation Status)